UCB-stat-159-s23/project-Group12/README.md

-# Group 12 Final Project: An Analysis on Animal Shelter Data from Sonoma Country, CA
+# Group 12 Final Project: An Analysis on Animal Shelter Data from Sonoma County, CA

 Welcome to Group 12's final project for Stat 159.